 Resolving Ethical Concerns

 The Ethics and Professional Practices Board provides a series of problem-solving steps ranging from informal resolution of complaints to formal adjudication and corrective action for individuals concerned about a school psychologist's actions or considering filing a complaint.
-The adaptable PowerPoint can also be used for inservice training.

 Ethical Advisory Bulletins